-In Pragmatic Marketing’s 2017 annual survey of product managers and marketers, more than 3,500 respondents said their corporate cultures are decidedly inward-facing.
+In Pragmatic Institute’s 2017 annual survey of product managers and marketers, more than 3,500 respondents said their corporate cultures are decidedly inward-facing.
 They reported spending 72 percent of their time on tactical activities.
 If we believe that the source of innovation is solving customer problems, this statistic shows we are not supporting the cultural practices that inspire innovation.

 Worse, there may be a sense that giving the team time to talk to customers or identify new market opportunities is an unaffordable luxury.
 You might hear things like, “We don’t have budget to spend time in the market” or “I can’t really have you take time away from the office.”
 Then you do something incredibly risky: make stuff up.
 And the company never stops to think that when it builds products without market knowledge, it is ultimately more expensive and risky than establishing a market-driven culture.

 Establishing a culture of innovation means that you must empower your teams to be market-driven by encouraging them to get outside the office.
 Encourage them to spend less time on emails and meetings and more time on market interactions.
 Then set a quantifiable goal.
 For example, for the next 12 months, you could target at least 10 percent of their time outside of the office, talking directly to the market.
 This way, instead of building products based on assumptions, you listen to your customers and prospects and solve their actual problems.